wutka/froot-1/README.md

 the full memory range available (minus what is used by the monitor at FF00 and, the cassette interface, unless disabled, at C100-C300, and the D0xx addresses for communicating with the PIA chip).
+You can also specify `full` for the memory size to get 64k.

 To disable the cassette interface, use `-cassette n`.

 To load a ROM file, use `-rom file` or `-rom file1,file2,...,filen`.
 You can also load a file in ROM format into RAM instead of ROM with `-ram file` or `-ram file1,file2,...,filen`.

+To drop immediately into the debugger, use `-d`.

 ## Woz Monitor